 The stories that run through the book are powerfully written and not the stuff of dry academia.
 It’s not entirely surprising, given that Kelly was formerly a journalist and co-founder of Business Ethics magazine, a publication that focused on socially responsible business.
 She started her career thinking that good business people would change business for the better, make it more responsible and sustainable, but she became discouraged.

 What she saw, in fact, was that business behavior was getting worse, a trend that inspired her to write The Divine Right of Capital in 2001.
 “What I was trying to say in that book and what I saw was that responsibility, ethics and sustainability has to go to the DNA of business.
 You cannot just tag it on the side and simply put an ethics office down the hall,” she argues.
-These overtures to corporate responsibility had no impact, Kelly adds, “because the mandate of business was to maximize returns to shareholders, and maximizing is a ruthless mandate; it will brook no mitigation.”
+These overtures to corporate responsibility had no impact, Kelly adds, “because the mandate of business was to maximise returns to shareholders, and maximising is a ruthless mandate; it will brook no mitigation.”
 She came to the conclusion that what needed to change was “ownership design”.

 Making employees owners in a business, not simply someone’s hired hands, is one of the concepts that would drive a democratic economy, according to Kelly.
 This could happen through worker-owned co-ops, which tend to be smaller and generally make concessionary financial returns.
 The Democracy Collaborative has in fact helped develop three Evergreen Cooperatives in Cleveland, companies owned by workers and supported by large, local institutions called “anchors”.
 Roughly half the people working in these co-ops were formerly incarcerated.
 Many have turned their life around through the co-ops, additionally receiving a $4,000 profit-sharing bonus recently.